mikbe/eventable/README.markdown

 **2011.06.04**
 Ver: 0.0.1.alpha
 Just wrote it as a proof of concept.

+##Patches/Pull requests##

+* Fork the project.
+* Make your feature addition or bug fix (**do not** alter whitespace unless that is a bug!)
+* Add RSpecs for the fix/feature.
+If you don't have specs I can't add it.
+* Commit your changes. (**do not** change the rakefile, version, or history)
+* Send a pull request.
+I respond to pull request very, very quickly.